Slepton pair production at next-to-leading power: Introduction

+In the present study we will explore the effects of including resummed contributions beyond leading power in BSM cross sections.
+The different power of $(1-z)$ is expected to affect in particular a more intermediate $\tau$ and particle mass range relative to the hadronic centre-of-mass energy, and we expect such power-suppressed logarithms to play a non-trivial role in the perturbative stability of matched predictions.
+In particular, we will assess how their inclusion affects the residual scale dependence as a function of the particle mass, and compare this to the improvements obtained by increasing the logarithmic accuracy at leading power alone.

-The present study explores the effect of including resummed contributions beyond leading power in BSM cross sections at the LHC.
-We review the general methodology in a pedagogical manner with the aim of future extensions, but focus on slepton pair production as a concise BSM example, which has immediate applications to current LHC searches \cite{ATLAS:2019lff,CMS:2020bfa}, and to determining the physics reach of potential future colliders such as the FCC-hh, where the uncertainty from missing higher orders will be more significant at masses currently just outside the reach of the LHC.
+We will review the general methodology in a pedagogical manner with the aim of future extensions, but focus on slepton pair production as a concise BSM example, which has immediate applications to current LHC searches \cite{ATLAS:2019lff,CMS:2020bfa}, and to determining the physics reach of potential future colliders such as the FCC-hh, where the uncertainty from missing higher orders will be more significant at masses currently just outside the reach of the LHC.

 We will present complete analytic NLP results and show the numerical effects of including these contributions, matched to fixed-order results, quantifying the remaining cross section uncertainty from higher-order contributions.
 In doing so we compare to existing results and discuss the impact of the NLP contributions.